binarymist/BinaryMistBlog/content/post/binarymist-web-migration.md

 Once you've done any customisations you may want to do to your new site (of course you can do this latter instead if you like), it's  time to set-up how you are going to deploy your static site.
 For me, hosting directly from where your source control is is a no-brainer.
 Once this is set-up, there is one script to run every time you want to deploy, which as I said, I'll cover soon.

-I chose to have my source on the [master](https://github.com/binarymist/BinaryMistBlog/tree/master) branch, and my generated site (which is generated to the public directory of my local sites root directory, on the [gh-pages](https://github.com/binarymist/BinaryMistBlog/tree/gh-pages) branch.
+I chose to have my source on the [master](https://github.com/binarymist/BinaryMistBlog/tree/master) branch, and my generated site (which is generated to the `public/` directory of my local sites root directory, on the [gh-pages](https://github.com/binarymist/BinaryMistBlog/tree/gh-pages) branch.

 Before the following steps, I needed to install the latest git as there was a bug in the current version in the Ubuntu Software Sources that affects the git `worktree` feature.
 The resources I used for this: